As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Beef Bourguignon?

 What makes a good Beef Bourguignon is the development of layers of flavor and texture.
-From the beef we choose to the timing each ingredient is added, each has a meaning and purpose.
+From the beef I choose to the timing at each ingredient is added, each has a meaning and purpose.

 The Challenge with Beef Bourguignon

 The most notable challenge with Beef Bourguignon is the sheer number of steps needed to prepare the dish.
-Beef stew does take quite some time to put together, so we’re going to try to simplify the steps.
-We’ll also eliminate other steps that are not necessary, and then break down the phases of cooking piece by piece.
+Beef stew does take quite some time to put together, so I’m going to try to simplify the steps.
+I’ll also eliminate other steps that are not necessary, and then break down the phases of cooking piece by piece.

 Pairings with Beef Stew

 When it comes to pairing your Beef Bourguignon, the most popular sides are noodles or potatoes.
-We will be preparing ours with simple fettuccine and topped with herbs and a bit of cheese.
+I will be preparing mine with simple fettuccine and topped with herbs and a bit of cheese.

 If you are more of a potato person, then garlic mashed or herb roasted potatoes make amazing sides here.
 For a less conventional preparation, try toasting a baguette or ciabatta and topping it with some of the stew for an open faced sandwich.

-We’re going to try to keep this a one-dish recipe, so choosing that dish is critical.
-I highly recommend using either a traditional dutch oven or a pressure cooker (like we’ll be using).
+I’m going to try to keep this a one-dish recipe, so choosing that dish is critical.
+I highly recommend using either a rondeau pan, traditional dutch oven or a pressure cooker (like I’ll be using).
 Past this, you will need your standard tools, such as a chef’s knife, wooden spoon, and measuring spoons and cups.

 - 3 tablespoons butter